vboyce/Maze/ibex_maze/README.md

 ### Options for Maze:
 * s: Required.
 The correct sentence, either as a string or an array of words/chunks (same format as for spr).
 Usually starts with "The"
 * a: Required.
-The alternative (incorrect) options.
+The alternative (distractor) options.
 Can be either a string or an array of words/chunks, needs to have the same number of words/chunks as s.
 Usually starts with "x-x-x".
 * order: An array of 0's and 1's, the same length as s.
 Indicates whether the correct answer should be the left (0) or right (1) of the two options.
 If unspecified, will be 0 followed by a pseudorandom order of 0s and 1s (this constrains the first pair to be "The x-x-x" followed by random).
 Note: the default options means that different participants will see different orders.
 If you want them to all see the same order, you should specify.

 ### Passing results to next item: